-Mixed with Campari and Tequila, you won’t want to sleep on the full-bodied Siesta Cocktail.
+Mixed with Campari and tequila, you won’t want to sleep on the full-bodied Siesta Cocktail.

-When I think of Campari, I think of James Bond’s father-in-law, Marc-Ange Draco, who loved one on the rocks in the afternoon when he wasn’t drinking Corsican Brandy.
+When I think of Campari, I think of James Bond’s father-in-law, Marc-Ange Draco, who loved one on the rocks in the afternoon when he wasn’t drinking Corsican brandy.
 I also think of my current favorite cocktail, the Negroni.
-An equal mix of gin, sweet vermouth and Campari, my first taste had me hooked.
+An equal mix of gin, sweet vermouth, and Campari, my first taste had me hooked.
 Both bitter and sweet, I had never tasted anything quite like it.
 And apart from the Americano, I wasn’t aware of any other cocktails that were served with the bright red Italian liqueur.

 Katie Stipe, a talented and creative mixologist, invented the Siesta while working at the Flatiron Lounge in New York City.
 It was around 2006 when she came up with a complex and sophisticated alternative to the Margarita and Paloma.
 Taking a Hemingway Daiquiri and riffing on it like a jazz musician, Stipe swapped the rum for tequila, then made a brilliant discovery in taste when she switched out the maraschino for Campari.
-The drink began to catch on, and spread through the city to other bars as its popularity grew.
+The drink began to catch on and spread through the city to other bars as its popularity grew.
 In 2011, the Siesta was featured in Jim Meehan’s The PDT Cocktail Book, cementing the drink’s reputation as a modern classic.

-What is the best tequila to use to make a Siesta Cocktail?
+What is the best tequila to use to make a Siesta cocktail?

 Ingredients

-- 2 ounces Tequila
+- 2 ounces tequila

 - 1/2 ounce Campari

-- 1/2 ounce Lime juice freshly squeezed
+- 1/2 ounce lime juice freshly squeezed

-- 3/4 ounce Simple syrup
+- 3/4 ounce simple syrup

-- 1/2 ounce Grapefruit juice freshly squeezed
+- 1/2 ounce grapefruit juice freshly squeezed

-- Garnish: Grapefruit wedge
+- Grapefruit wedge for garnish

 Instructions